HKU-BAL/CPG/README.md

 ```
 nucmer -f  -p align_info left_placed.fa  right_placed.fa
 delta-filter -q  -r -g -m -1 align_info > filterdalign_info.delta
 show-coords -H -T -l -c -o filterdalign_info.delta > filterdalign_info.coords
 ```
-Classify the alignment result into four situtaions: situation1.
-The two representatives are identical. `identity.txt` situation2.
-One representative is contained, the identity cutoff is over 90%.  `contained.txt` situation3.
-The ends of two representatives overlap in the correct arrangement and orientation. `overlap.txt` situation4.
-One representatives covering at least 50% of the other one. `part.txt`
+Classify the alignment result into four situtaions:<br>
+situation1.
+The two representatives are identical. `identity.txt`<br>
+situation2.
+One representative is contained, the identity cutoff is over 90%.  `contained.txt`<br>
+situation3.
+The ends of two representatives overlap in the correct arrangement and orientation. `overlap.txt`<br>
+situation4.
+One representatives covering at least 50% of the other one. `part.txt`<br>

 5.2.
 Update the alignment result<br>
 Due to one contigs could have several alignment result, we set the alignment priority.